Chevrotain/chevrotain/docs/concrete_syntax_tree.md

 CST output is also supported in combination with automatic error recovery.
-This combination is actually stronger than regular error recovery because even partially formed CstNodes will be present on the CST output.
+This combination is actually stronger than regular error recovery because even partially formed CstNodes will be present on the CST output and be marked using the **recoveredNode"** boolean property.

 For example given this grammar and assuming the parser re-synced after a token mismatch at the "Where" token: